EdgeLake/edgelake.github.io/docs/getting_started/quick_start.md

 [Remote-CLI](..%2Fnorthbound%2Fremote_cli.md) is a web based application allowing intuitive and simple GUI to interact with nodes in the AnyLog Network.

-This section, guides users guides on how to use EdgeLake, from deployment, to manage, monitor and query nodes in their network.
+This section, guides EdgeLake users on deployment, management, monitoring and querying nodes in the network.

 ## Deployment Diagram
 In the test network, data will be transferred to the 2 Operator Nodes, and a query that is processed on the _Query Node_